AndreasMadsen/article/README.md

 This is what has been implemented:

 * A good fase 1 heuristic for finding the title
+* A work in progress fase 1 heuristic for the text

 ## Follow and help at the wiki and issues